Skip to Content

 Edinburgh Castle is the best place to visit in the city as far as I’m concerned and it’s where you should after your tour is finished or when you’re done wandering around.

 You’ll need to book in advance or get up early to avoid missing out, but it’s well worth it.
-The Castle complex is huge and home to many interesting tales and artefacts.
+The Castle Rock complex is huge and was the birthplace of Mary Queen of Scots.

-My favourite part was seeing the Crown Jewels and the Stone of Destiny, which is used to knight British monarchs.
+My favourite part was seeing the Scottish Crown Jewels and the Stone of Destiny, which is used to knight the British monarch.
 I didn’t realise either was there so it was a thrill to see them up close.

 You’ll also get some fantastic views of the city from the top of the castle which are perfect for Instagram shots and highlight just how beautiful Scotland is.